dbms-ku/Transformers-as-a-Jury/README.md

 ## Overview

 The **Transformers-as-a-Jury (TaaJ)** project provides a lightweight, on-device alternative to **LLM-as-a-Judge** systems.
-Instead of relying on large, cloud-hosted models for automated text evaluation, TaaJ leverages compact transformer architectures fine-tuned on **LLM-labeled datasets** to enable **local, low-latency, and privacy-preserving text evaluation**.
+Instead of relying on large, cloud-hosted models for automated text evaluation, TaaJ leverages compact transformer architectures fine-tuned on **LLM-labelled datasets** to enable **local, low-latency, and privacy-preserving text evaluation**.

 This approach is particularly suited for **edge deployments** where bandwidth, compute power, and energy are constrained.

-🚀 **Key innovation**: TaaJ mimics the evaluation capabilities of cloud-based judges while running efficiently on devices such as the **Raspberry Pi 5**.
+**Key innovation**: TaaJ mimics the evaluation capabilities of cloud-based judges while running efficiently on devices such as the **Raspberry Pi 5**.

 ---

 ## Features

-- ⚡ **On-device evaluation**: Run locally without cloud calls.
+-  **On-device evaluation**: Run locally without cloud calls.
-- 🔍 **LLM-mimicking scoring**: Compact transformers replicate the judgment of large LLMs.
+-  **LLM-mimicking scoring**: Compact transformers replicate the judgment of large LLMs.
-- 🌱 **Agricultural use case demo**: Evaluate generated farm advisory text on a Raspberry Pi 5.
+-  **Agricultural use case demo**: Evaluate generated farm advisory text on a Raspberry Pi 5.
-- 🔒 **Privacy-first**: Keeps all text and evaluation on-device.
+-  **Privacy-first**: Keeps all text and evaluation on-device.
-- 🛠 **Open-source PyTorch & Ollama integration**: Easy to extend and adapt.
+-  **Open-source PyTorch & Ollama integration**: Easy to extend and adapt.

 ---